xillio/aspects.dev-public/packages/frontend/src/content/docs.md

 ### Schema Stream

 Schemas are streamed individually.
-Each schema includes a number of aspects, each with a header and a blob of data.
+Each schema is composed of a number of aspects, each with a header and a blob of data.
 All headers are streamed first, followed by all blobs.

 ```text